tabshaikh/slp-btc2xfli-wbtc-sushi-strat/README.md

 ![btc2xfli-wbtc](https://user-images.githubusercontent.com/31198893/133130794-ace0cc27-fe74-47a8-bf5a-c56494188fb4.jpg)

 ### APR ( as calculated on 13th September, 2021)
-APR = 0.25% (Pool fees by depositing BTC2X-FLI and WBTC in BTC2X-FLI/WBTC pool) + 20.03% (Depositing SLP-BTC2X-FLI/WBTC into Sushifarm) = 20.28%
+APR = 0.25% (Pool fees by depositing BTC2X-FLI and WBTC in BTC2X-FLI/WBTC pool, proportional to their share of the pool.) + 20.03% (Depositing SLP-BTC2X-FLI/WBTC into Sushifarm) = 20.28%

 # Badger Strategy V1 Brownie Mix